Nuclear power in China: 1964 – 2012

+2013 – present

-The nuclear safety plan of 2013 stated that beyond 2016 only Generation III plants would be started, and until then only a very few Generation II+ plants would be started.
+The nuclear safety plan of 2013 stated that beyond 2016, only Generation III plants would be started, and until then only a very few Generation II+ plants would be started.

 In 2014, China still planned to have 58 GW of capacity by 2020.
-However, due to reevaluation following the Fukushima Daiichi nuclear disaster in Japan, few plants commenced construction from 2015, and this target was not met.
+However, due to reevaluation following the Fukushima Daiichi nuclear disaster in Japan, few plants commenced construction after 2015, and this target was not met.

-In 2019, China had a new target of 200 GWe of nuclear generating capacity by 2035, which is 7.7% out of predicted total electricity generating capacity of 2600 GWe.
+In 2019, China had a new target of 200 GWe of nuclear generating capacity by 2035, which is 7.7% of the predicted total electricity generating capacity of 2600 GWe.

 By the end of December 2020, the total number of nuclear power units in operation on the Chinese mainland reached 49, with a total installed capacity of 51 GWe, ranking third in the world in terms of installed capacity and second in the world in terms of power generation in 2020; with 16 nuclear power units under construction, the number of units under construction and installed capacity have ranked first in the world for many years.
+By 2035, nuclear power is planned to account for 10% of electricity generation.

+As of 2020, China had 41 additional nuclear reactors planned and 168 proposed reactors under consideration.
+China's under-construction reactors accounted for 27% of worldwide reactors under construction.
+As of at least 2023, China's goals for nuclear power expansion are the most ambitious of any country.In 2021, China's Environmental Protection and Resources Conservation Committee announced an action plan which emphasized the deployment and development of next-generation nuclear power technology to reduce carbon dioxide emissions.

+In 2024, the Information Technology and Innovation Foundation think tank stated that globally, China leads or matches in commercial nuclear power technology, and is likely 10 to 15 years ahead in Generation IV reactor technology.

+As of 2025, China is the world's largest investor in nuclear energy, with 29 reactors currently under construction.
+This represents nearly half of all nuclear reactors being built globally.
+China is projected to surpass the United States as the world's leading producer of nuclear energy in the coming years.
+This expansion is consistent with the country's stated climate strategy.
+In terms of total prospective capacity, China leads with nearly 125 GWe in announced and under-construction projects, almost four times that of second-place Russia.